Brightspeed Announces Initial - GuruFocus.com

 PR Newswire

-Leading-Edge FTTP Network to Reach Over 10,000 Potential Customers in Kansas by End of 2023
+State-of-the-Art Fiber Network to Reach up to 24,000 Potential Customers by End of 2023

-"We are thrilled to share our initial network build plan for Kansas," said Sherry Hessenthaler, operations strategy lead for Brightspeed.
-"We believe all people and businesses should have access to high-quality internet connectivity they can rely on to accomplish what is most important to them.
-We are eager to accelerate the upgrade to fiber technologies in our Kansas footprint and to introduce customers to our next-gen Brightspeed products and services supported by a simple, intuitive customer experience."
+CHARLOTTE, N.C., Aug.
+25, 2022 /PRNewswire/ -- Brightspeed today announced that it will build portions of its planned fiber optics network in Illinois and Michigan, bringing faster, more reliable internet and Wi-Fi to residential and business locations across its operating territory in each state.

-Kansas is one of the 20 states that make up Brightspeed's territory, covering mainly rural and suburban regions of the country.
-Brightspeed will initially be comprised of incumbent local exchange carrier (ILEC) assets and associated operations of Lumen Technologies (NYSE: LUMN), which are the subject of a pending acquisition by Apollo-managed funds (NYSE: APO).
+In Michigan, Brightspeed will achieve, by end of 2023, over 10,000 new fiber passings in markets within Chippewa, Monroe, Saginaw, Sanilac, Schoolcraft, and Tuscola counties.
+The company plans to add 14,000 passings in future years of the build, for a total of over 24,000 fiber-enabled locations.

-In total, Brightspeed plans to invest at least $2 billion in its fiber optics transformation, which is expected to reach up to 3 million homes and businesses over the next five years, including in many locations where fiber and advanced technology have not historically been deployed to help bridge the digital divide.
+"As our economy, education systems, healthcare platforms, and entertainment options increasingly move online, there is greater urgency for the broadband infrastructure to keep pace, especially in rural and suburban communities," said Sherry Hessenthaler, operations strategy lead for Brightspeed.
+"We are eager to begin our ambitious fiber deployment in Illinois and Michigan.
+We believe customers will welcome a new competitive choice for internet and Wi-Fi.
+We can't wait to introduce our high-quality products and customer experience to the cities, towns, and neighborhoods we are privileged to serve."

-Brightspeed's initial build plan for Kansas will bring faster, more reliable internet and Wi-Fi to over 10,000 residential and commercial locations in markets within Brown, Johnson, and Miami counties.
-These new fiber-enabled addresses are incremental to approximately 5,000 existing fiber passings that Brightspeed will assume upon the close of the transaction between the Apollo funds and Lumen.
+Brightspeed has outlined many of its state-specific build plans over the last several months and is well underway with network design and construction groundwork across its multistate territory as it continues preparations for day one operations.
+In total, Brightspeed intends to invest at least $2 billion in its fiber optics transformation, which is expected to reach up to 3 million homes and businesses over the next five years, including in many locations where fiber and advanced technology have not historically been deployed.

-"In addition to our own build plans, we are evaluating areas for consideration for state and federal broadband infrastructure grants as they become available," added Hessenthaler.
-"We look forward to working with stakeholders at state, county, and city levels to make fiber-based broadband a reality for even more families and businesses in Kansas."
+The company will initially be comprised of incumbent local exchange carrier (ILEC) assets and associated operations of Lumen Technologies (NYSE: LUMN), which are the subject of a pending acquisition by Apollo-managed funds (NYSE: APO).
+The company has secured FCC approval and all necessary regulatory approvals in the 20 states in its operating footprint, and plans to close the transaction early in the fourth quarter.

-"I appreciate Brightspeed for the work they're doing in my District and our state as a whole," said State Representative Bill Sutton.
-"This critically needed initiative will continue to move southern Johnson County forward, not only from a business perspective, but from an educational perspective as well.
-This will be especially important for our students whose education and curriculum require a great deal of computer work at home."
+Brightspeed will leverage technology innovations and a unique distributed FTTP architecture designed for faster implementation and market availability of XGSPON-based internet services with symmetrical speeds that exceed 1Gbps.

-Brightspeed's next-generation FTTP architecture is designed to accelerate deployment and market availability.
-Partnering with a select group of technology vendors, the company is utilizing innovative technologies including XGS-PON, capable of downstream and upstream internet speeds exceeding 1Gbps, and Wi-Fi 6 for optimal performance and coverage to support today's device-dense homes and businesses.
+"Beyond our investment in Illinois and Michigan, we will evaluate areas for consideration for state and federal broadband grant programs as they arise," added Hessenthaler.
+"We are excited for the potential to expand fiber-based internet to even more communities in our serving area and look forward to working with key policymakers and stakeholders including the Illinois Department of Commerce and Economic Opportunity, and the Michigan High-Speed Internet Office."

-Brightspeed plans to announce additional state-specific network build plans in the coming weeks.
+Brightspeed plans to announce further state-specific fiber build plans in the coming weeks.

 For more information about Brightspeed, visit the company's website, www.brightspeed.com.